4-H2O Leadership Academies

 Each summer, newly-selected and veteran water ambassadors embark on week-long tours throughout Texas to experience its vast diversity of water resources and water issues.
 These tours, or 4-H2O Leadership Academies, allow youth to strengthen their understanding of the value of water to different regions of the state.
 Each year of service presents ambassadors to tour a different region and range of water issues.
 Youth who begin the program as a high school freshman, for example, can experience all four summer academies (Tier I - Tier IV).

-The Tier I 4-H2O Leadership Academy is focused on central, southwest, High Plains, and Texas Panhandle.
+The Tier I 4-H2O Leadership Academy is for all first-year ambassadors and is focused on central, southwest, High Plains, and the Panhandle of Texas.
 Youth learn about surface and groundwater law, water rights, hydrogeology, water quality testing, reservoir management, desalination and agricultural irrigation management.
-Ambassadors also take the Texas Stream Team Certification Course, get a behind-the-scenes tour of an actual desalination facility, take a cavern tour, and learn several hands-on water activities that they can lead in their communities!
+Ambassadors also take the Texas Stream Team Certification Course, explore John Bunker Sands Wetland Center, network with several groundwater conservation districts, and learn several hands-on water activities that they can lead in their communities!

-The Tier II 4-H2O Leadership Academy (for youth beginning their second year of service) tours the Texas Gulf Coast.
-Youth learn about natural and constructed wetlands, coastal ecosystems, marine biology, and aquaculture.
+The Tier II 4-H2O Leadership Academy is for youth beginning their second year of service.
+Ambassadors travel to Bryan, College Station, Somerville, Richmond, Galveston, and Lake Jackson.
+Youth learn about wastewater treatment, bacterial source tracking, aquaculture, land stewardship, and marine biology.
 Past experiences included a "swamp tour" at Caddo Lake, marine biology tour in Galveston Bay, beach hike at Galveston Island State Park, and a dolphin watching tour in Aransas Bay.